I received this message a while ago via Facebook:

 The purpose of these feasts is to remember those who have died, whether the Roman Catholic Church officially recognises them as saints or not.
 It is a celebration of the “communion of saints”, which reminds us that the church is not bound by space or time (Source: “All About God”).

 So it seems that Halloween shares a similar history with Christmas – both were pagan festivals that were adopted by the church for the purpose of using an established celebration to remember and share Christian truth.
-Now the pagans want their celebrations back J.
+Now the pagans want their celebrations back.

 So, how can Christians best respond to Halloween?
 In short, choose not to be a wet blanket.
 Jesus was often found hanging out at parties and dinners with those who were scorned by the religious people of His day – and He was criticised for it.
 But He was there so He could impact the lives of others.
 So instead of staying inside your house and putting a sign on the door that says “We don’t celebrate Halloween – GO AWAY!”
 How about stocking up on lollies to give generously to children who knock on your door?
 You could even go one step further and set up an urn in your driveway to give out free tea, coffee and cool drinks to parents and children as they walk around your street.
 You’ll be amazed at the conversations that will come out of doing this.

 But what should we teach our children?
-Personally we don’t allow our children to dress up as witches and goblins, and we’re not comfortable with our kids going door-to-door asking for lollies.
-Last year our seven year old, Trinity, and I bought several bags of lollies and walked around the streets handing them out to kids.
-When I was taking our other two daughters to Youth at Bayside Church we pulled the car over several times to hand out lollies.
+Personally, we haven’t allowed our children to dress up as witches and goblins.
+Our youngest daughter, Trinity, and I usually buy several bags of lollies and walk around the streets handing them out to kids.
+A few years ago, when I was taking our other two daughters to Youth at Bayside Church we pulled the car over several times to hand out lollies.
 One dad asked me why we were doing this.
 I told him we were on our way to church and wanted to make sure we had a chance to be generous on our way.
 The look on his face was priceless.
 I think we shattered his preconception of Christians!